A glossary of inside jokes and references from the No Laying Up podcast

 that caused him to miss a large portion of the golf season.
 It was discussed ad nauseam in the media and

 led to the NLU just calling him the Rib.
 And of course, the name McIlroy begets McRib.
+Coined by

 - Mega bonus - In the